 - the 2016/17 small business non-domestic rating multiplier is 48.4 pence

 The standard non-domestic rating multiplier is slightly higher to pay for small business rate relief.
-Except in the City of London where special arrangements apply, the Government sets the multipliers for each financial year for the whole of England according to formulae set by legislation.
+Except in the City of London, where special arrangements apply, the Government sets multipliers for each financial year for the whole of England according to legal formulae.

 Between revaluations the multipliers change each year in line with inflation and to take account of the cost of small business rate relief.

-If you are only in occupation for part of the year, we calculate the exact portion that you owe by splitting the annual charge to a daily rate and multiplying this by the number of days you are in occupation or are entitled to occupy the property.
+If you are only in occupation for part of the year, we calculate the exact portion that you owe by splitting the annual charge to a daily rate.
+We multiply this by the number of days you are in occupation or are entitled to occupy the property.

-Apart from properties that are exempt from business rates, each non-domestic property has a rateable value which is set by the valuation officers of the Valuation Office Agency (VOA), an agency of Her Majesty's Revenue and Customs.
+Apart from properties that are exempt from business rates, each non-domestic property has a rateable value.
+This is set by the Valuation Office Agency (VOA), an agency of Her Majesty's Revenue and Customs.